jellyfin-archive/jellyfin-docs/docs/administrator-docs/installing.md

 ### Repository

-The Jellyfin team provides a Debian repository for installation on Debian Stretch/Buster.
+The Jellyfin team provides a Debian repository for installation on Debian Stretch/Buster, for both `amd64` and `armhf`.

-**NOTE:** Only 64-bit (amd64) versions of Linux are supported as there is no Microsoft DotNET available for 32-bit (i386) Linux systems.
+NOTE: Microsoft does not provide a .NET for 32-bit x86 Linux systems, and hence Jellyfin is not supported on the `i386` architecture.

 1. Install HTTPS transport for APT if you haven't already:
     `sudo apt install apt-transport-https`